Ranking the 29 strikers signed by Newcastle United under Mike Ashley

 Ayoze Pérez was, allegedly, being tracked by both Real Madrid and Barcelona before Newcastle swooped in to sign him from Tenerife in 2014.

-While he hasn’t shown the ability to usurp Dwight Gayle, never mind Lionel Messi, he has shown glimpses of class and scored some impressive and important goals while not really being an out-and-out centre-forward.
+While he hasn’t shown the ability to usurp Lionel Messi, and indeed took his sweet time to even outshine Dwight Gayle, he showed glimpses of class and scored some impressive and important goals while not really being an out-and-out centre-forward.
+Obviously he was sold at the first sign of becoming a real asset to the club

 2. Papiss Cissé